minima-global/MiniDAPP/docs/howToBuildMiniDapps.md

 2. Rename all the files in the `images` directory so they say `helloWorld`, rather than `cowsay`.
 Better still, if you are able to create your own amazing artwork for `helloWorldBackdrop.png`, `helloWorldBody.png` and `helloWorldicon.png`, do so now ;)
 3. Remove the `cowsay.js` and `io.js` files from the `js` directory, since they are no longer required (fyi, `io.js` makes `cowsay` do some io, and `cowsay.js` was a CommonJS port of https://github.com/schacon/cowsay)

-Now your Directory should look like this:
+Now your `helloWorld` directory should look like this:

 ![](./images/hellowWorldCleanup.png)